mirrorai/RMR-swift-style-guide/README.markdown

 ## Page guide

 Setup page guide in Xcode for 120 symbols.
 This number is recommended in swiftlint settings.
 So all code should be inside this page guide.
+But 80 symbols is prefered.

 ## Naming